Skip to main content

 (800) 877-8328

 Travis CU is a credit union offering 16 accounts that interact with estate planning in different ways.
-As a membership-based credit union, Travis CU serves members across 12 Northern California counties: Alameda, Colusa, Contra Costa, Merced, Napa, Placer, Sacramento, San Joaquin, Solano, Sonoma, Stanislaus, and Yolo.
-Headquartered in Vacaville, CA. Access to over 30,000 CO-OP Network ATMs nationwide.
+As a membership-based credit union, Travis CU field of membership covers anyone who lives, regularly works, currently attends school, or currently worships in 12 California counties: Alameda, Colusa, Contra Costa, Merced, Napa, Placer, Sacramento, San Joaquin, Solano, Sonoma, Stanislaus, and Yolo.
+Family members of a current member (and people living in a member's household) qualify regardless of residency, which matters for estate settlement: to open an Executor/Administrator Estate Account, either the decedent must have been membership-eligible at death or the estate's beneficiaries must be eligible.
+Headquartered in Vacaville, CA (One Travis Way).
+Access to over 30,000 CO-OP Network ATMs nationwide.
 Understanding how each account transfers at death—and which ones a trust can hold—helps families avoid probate delays and unintended outcomes.

 Travis CU has documented procedures for both preparing accounts during your lifetime and handling claims when an account holder passes away.